henrikmidtiby/CDC/README.md

 ## Acknowledgement

-the OCDC tool was developed by SDU UAS Center as part of the project Præcisionsfrøavl, that was supported by the [Green Development and Demonstration Programme (GUDP)](https://gudp.lbst.dk/) and [Frøafgiftsfonden](https://froeafgiftsfonden.dk/) both from Denmark.
+the CDC tool was developed by SDU UAS Center as part of the project Præcisionsfrøavl, that was supported by the [Green Development and Demonstration Programme (GUDP)](https://gudp.lbst.dk/) and [Frøafgiftsfonden](https://froeafgiftsfonden.dk/) both from Denmark.